-- 14 projects supported in 21 communities - 124 new or existing organisations supported - 2,000+ attendees at 15 events - 550+ attendees at 25 training sessions held also incredibly important as a way to link, support and celebrate the energy and activities underway in broad cross sections of the community, by volunteers and often with no specific knowledge on how to access and apply for funding within the new ways resources are distributed (ie. highly competitive grants).
+- 14 projects supported in 21 communities - 124 new or existing organisations supported - 2,000+ attendees at 15 events - 550+ attendees at 25 training sessions held

+The role is obviously helpful after crises but is also incredibly important as a way to link, support and celebrate the energy and activities underway in broad cross sections of the community, by volunteers and often with no specific knowledge on how to access and apply for funding within the new ways resources are distributed (ie. highly competitive grants).
 The role has been a major boon in linking resources and knowledge in this regard and offsetting the fatigue and despondency surrounding financial sustainability.